softwaremill/codebrag/README.md

 If you want to execute tests from sbt and skip slow cases requiring database, you can execute following command:
 `test-only * -- -l requiresDb`

+Logging
+---

+For logging we use SLF4J+Logback.
+An example configration file can be found in `scripts/logback-example.xml`.
+To use a configuration file, either place a `logback.xml` file in the bundle, or specify an external one using `-Dlogback.configurationFile`.

 Create distribution
 ---